Run Python Scripts

 - Open "Settings" > "Script Execution"

-- Click the "+" button to add a new script
+- Click the "+" button to open the "New Script" dialog

 Step 2: Basic Information

-- Click the icon selector to choose an icon
+- Click the current action icon to open the icon selector

 - Select Python